pablogila/RepoCleaner/README.md

 # RepoCleaner

 This CLEAN.py program will delete all the files listed in your .gitignore file.
-It will NOT delete itself, so you can add CLEAN.py to your .gitignore file without any fear.
+It will NOT delete itself, so you can add CLEAN.py to your .gitignore file without any fear.\
+To clean your folder, you just have to execute it:\
+`python3 CLEAN.py`

 It has the following functions: